 The Lower School Social Studies curriculum begins with the subject of children and families.
 From this starting point, students explore their neighborhood, community, state, and the world.
 Exposure to history, government, cultures, economics, and global connections is at the root of their learning experiences.
 Students learn individually and in collaboration with peers.
 The shared opportunities encourage them to respect and value others.
 Service learning projects broaden awareness of social issues and the needs of the larger community.
 Social Studies classes prepare students to be engaged learners, critical thinkers, effective communicators, and productive, responsible, and compassionate 21st-century citizens.

 Students who enter the Upper School in grade 7 must complete a full-year course in Geography.
-In grade 8 they complete the first year of a two-year sequence in World History.
+Social Studies 8 is comprised of the study of Hawai'i's History as well as an introductory exploration of civics, economics, and contemporary issues.
 Between grades 9 and 12, students must earn three History credits for graduation.
 In grade 9 students take a full year of History of the Modern World.
-In grade 11, they take either United States History or Advanced Placement United States History.
-In grades 10 and 12, students must take at least two elective courses, one of which must be completed in the senior year.
-Students who complete a full history credit in grade 10 and AP United States History in grade 11 may, however, choose not to take a History elective in grade 12.
-Elective courses include African-American Studies, Asian American Experience, Contemporary Issues in America, Economics and Entrepreneurship, History of Hawai‘i, History of the Sixties, Hawaiian Studies, Micro/Macroeconomics, Modern East Asia, and War in the Twentieth Century.
-The History Department offers four Advanced Placement courses: Micro and Macroeconomics, United States History, European History, and Government and Politics.
+In grade 10, they take either United States History or Advanced Placement United States History.
+In grades 11 and 12, students must take another year's worth of electives.
+These elective courses include African-American Studies, Asian American Experience, Contemporary Issues in America, Economics and Entrepreneurship, History of American Song, History of American Women, History of Hawai‘i, Hawaiian Studies, Micro/Macroeconomics, and War in the Twentieth Century.
+The History Department also offers four Advanced Placement courses: Micro and Macroeconomics, United States History, European History, and Government and Politics.

 The ‘Iolani School Economics Chair, which is supported through donations, brings a distinguished visiting teacher each year to work with students and deliver a public lecture.
 ‘Iolani’s Economics Team has achieved distinction in state, regional and national competitions.
 Students interested in business and economics participate in the ‘Iolani Modern Entrepreneurs Club and the No Free Lunch Club.
 Students interested in the legal process participate in the ‘Iolani Mock Trial Team.
 ‘Iolani has a Psychology Club for students interested in social science.
 The Global Issues Club and the Students’ Peace Institute are just two of the clubs for students interested in current events and politics.
 Many language and culture clubs enhance students’ awareness of their own culture and their appreciation of other cultures.